Has the Messiah Abolished the Law of God?

 The error of the doctrine and absurd that “Jesus did away with the Law of God”, may be briefly summarized as follows:

-- No sin = no need for forgiveness, nor grace
+- No sin = no need for forgiveness

-- No need for forgiveness = no need for the sacrifice of the Messiah.
+- No need for forgiveness = no need for the Messiah.

 All the righteous have been heads of academies on earth, and have become disciples of the heavenly academy, and the Messiah visits all these academies and puts his seal on the Torah that comes from the mouths of the teachers.